mdp/MachinePoker/README.md

 The rules of Machine Poker are simple:

-- You'll need to build a poker play in less than 16k of javascript
+- You're bot must be written in Javascript and less than 16k in size
-- The game will be No Limit Texas Holdem
+- The game will be "No Limit Texas Holdem"
-- Everyone will start the game with $1000 in chips
+- Everyone starts with $1000 in chips
+- The small and big blinds will be 10 and 20 respectively
-- The game will be played until only one player is left, or 10,000 hands
+- Games will be played until only one player is left, or 10,000 hands
-- The player with the most chips wins
-- Ties will be broken with sudden death gameplay
+- After 10,000 hands the player with the most chips wins(Tie's will be broken by sudden death)
+- Programs are stateless, with the exception of a 4k brain

 ## Getting started